 - Clan – People focused with a lot of flexibility like a lot of tech companies and startups of today.

-- Hierarchy– Focus is on discipline and structure.
+- Hierarchy– The focus is on discipline and structure.
 There is a fixed role for everyone and this lacks flexibility.
 Think of examples in Construction firms or a Biotechnology firm.

-- Market – Key aim is profitability.
-Focus is on customers and sales.
-Think of Amazon and how customer centric culture they have created.
+- Market – The key aim is profitability.
+The focus is on customers and sales.
+Think of Amazon and how customer-centric culture they have created.